Aboriginal Consultation Office Update

 - Collection and aggregated disclosure of consultation-related agreements between First Nations and industry.

-During this period, First Nations and stakeholders are to continue working with their existing Government of Alberta consultation contacts at the same offices they have been using.
-Information related to consultation can continue to be accessed in their current locations on the ESRD website
+Until the August 2013 Policy and guidelines are implemented, First Nations and stakeholders should continue working with their existing Government of Alberta consultation contacts at the same offices they have been using.
+Information related to consultation can continue to be accessed in their current locations on the ESRD website.

 Beyond current ESRD procedures, Alberta may also require consultation under the Historical Resources Act (HRA) for traditional use sites of an historic resource nature, prior to the onset of development activities.
 Alberta Culture manages the province’s historic resources under the HRA and will continue to apply the Act to all provincial Crown lands.
 More information can be found on Alberta Culture’s website.